devops329/devops/instruction/grafana/grafana.md

 At a high level, Grafana Cloud consists of three major parts.

-1. **Collector**: Software running as part of your application, either in your code or as an additional agent program, collects data and send it over a connection to be stored in Grafana Cloud.
+1. **Collector**: Software running as part of your application, either in your code or as an additional agent program, that collects data and sends it over a connection to be stored in Grafana Cloud.
-1. **Data source**: A representation of logging or metrics data that is configured to either be read directly from the service providing the data (e.g. MySQL database or AWS CloudWatch), or from data stored in Grafana Cloud (e.g. Prometheus or Loki).
+1. **Data source**: A representation of logging or metrics data that is configured to either be read directly from the service providing the data (e.g. MySQL database or AWS CloudWatch) or from data stored in Grafana Cloud (e.g. Prometheus or Loki).
 The data source also defines a query and filter that controls how the data is presented to the visualization dashboard.
-1. **Dashboard**: The dashboard contains visualization panels that each display a data source with additional rendering properties such as the time range to display, colors, visualization type.
+1. **Dashboard**: The dashboard contains visualization panels that each display a data source with additional rendering properties such as the time range to display, colors, and visualization type.
 There are [dozens of panel types](https://grafana.com/docs/grafana/latest/panels-visualizations/visualizations/) that you can use when building your dashboard.
 This includes line charts, bar charts, pie charts, gauges, big numbers, node networks, tables, flame graphs, and so on.

 ![Grafana architecture](grafanaArchitecture.png)